 All of these actions can cause moisture to seep into the cast iron and can cause rusting.
 The best way to dry your cast iron is to ensure that all water is evaporated before storing it.

 Once your pan is clean, place it on top of your stove or in your oven and turn up the heat.
+When using the oven, set the temperature to 350 degrees.
 On average, the drying process can take up to an hour before all of the water is evaporated.
 Remove your pan from the oven and allow it to cool for a few minutes before seasoning.

 Taking care of your cast iron pan is vital for maintaining its flavor and longevity.
 The process may seem long and tedious to new cast iron pan owners, but much of your time is spent waiting for your pan to go through its natural processes.
 These pans transcend lifetimes and provide opportunities for many delicious meals down the road.
 If you follow these steps, you’ll have a pan that you can pass on to the following generations so they might enjoy the same meals you hold dear to you.